jackokeeffe/nitter-redirect-reloaded/README.md

 ![Firefox Screenshot](firefox/images/Screenshot%20Firefox.png)

 This is a **modified version** of Simon Brazell's [Nitter Redirect](https://github.com/SimonBrazell/nitter-redirect), which had not been updated to support x.com domains.

-This is a **modified version** of Simon Brazell's [Nitter Redirect](https://github.com/SimonBrazell/nitter-redirect), which had not been updated to support x.com domains.

-This version also updates the [available Nitter instances](https://status.d420.de/), as the majority of the original instances had been taken down.
+This version updates the extension for Manifest V3, adds basic security updates, and updates the [available Nitter instances](https://status.d420.de/), as the majority of the original instances had been taken down.
 The onion instances have also been removed — if you are aware of any active onion instances, please submit an issue or a pull request with the onion addresses.

 No unnecessary permissions are required, only listens for and redirects requests made to `x.com`, `www.x.com`, `mobile.x.com`, and nothing else.

 Allows for setting custom [Nitter instances](https://status.d420.de/) and toggling redirects on & off.

 ## Version 1.1
 Version 1.1 is optimized for Manifest V3, but since Firefox does not support background.service_workers, Manifest V2 solutions **MUST** be used in Firefox, hence the separate versions ([Chrome-optimized]() and [Firefox-optimized]()).